openstack-infra/zuul/doc/source/admin/monitoring.rst

       .. stat:: total_changes
          :type: counter

-         The number of change processed by the pipeline since Zuul started.
+         The number of changes processed by the pipeline since Zuul started.

       .. stat:: wait_time